Contents

 - Who recorded the information?
 Self-recorded information on smart wearables or apps typically does not fall under HIPAA unless connected to a healthcare provider or insurance plan.

 - Is the data part of your educational or employment records?
 These are not covered under HIPAA.
-Your employer could keep a record of your allergies, but they will not be recognized as PHI.
+Your employer could keep a record of your information, but they will not be recognized as PHI.

 - Does the information contain personal identifiers?
 If not, then it will not be recognized at PHI or ePHI.
 Such data is usually used for scenarios such as population health research.